-Metal spoons are often made from steel, which is made up of carbon and iron atoms.
+Metal spoons are often made from steel.
+Steel is made up of carbon and iron atoms.
 The carbon and iron atoms are packed tightly together.
-More matter fits in a smaller space, which makes steel heavy for its size.
+Because the atoms are packed tightly, more matter fits in a smaller space, which makes steel heavy for its size.
 Steel is made mostly of iron atoms, which are heavier than carbon and hydrogen atoms.

-Plastic spoons are often made of polystyrene, a kind of plastic which is made up of carbon and hydrogen atoms.
-In polystyrene, the carbon and hydrogen atoms are spaced apart and loosely connected.
+Plastic spoons are often made of a plastic called polystyrene.
+Polystyrene is made up of carbon and hydrogen atoms.
+In polystyrene, there is more space between the carbon and hydrogen atoms.
+The atoms are spaced apart and loosely connected.
 Less matter fits in the same space, which makes plastic lighter for its size than steel.
 The carbon and hydrogen atoms in polystyrene are also lighter than iron atoms.